sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 Please don't go overboard on preparation, plans, or detail.
 A simple Google Doc outline is ideal, and we will use that to go through your ideas together.
 We intend this to be a casual back and forth conversation, not a formal presentation.
 Also, feel free to make any assumptions about the hypothetical product and include them in your document.

+### Technical Program Manager

+#### Project planning working session

+For the working session, we ask that you come prepared to share an overview of a project where you were given a vague set of requirements on a highly complex project.
+Things to consider/highlight:

+- How did you pull all of it together into a plan from start to finish?
+- Who did you need to get approved & buy-in from & how did you do that?
+- How was the project executed?
+- What are the results of the project ?
+- What did you learn from it?

+Please be prepared to share your screen and walk the panel through your presentation.
+This overview can be in any format (PDF, Google Slides, written document with screenshots, etc), which helps you clearly outline the project.

+Agenda:

+- 5 mins: Quick introductions
+- 20 mins: Candidate sharing screen & presenting project
+- 20 mins: Follow-up questions from the panel
+- 15 mins: Discussion & questions from candidate to panel

 ## Design

 ### Product Designer